btroncone/learn-rxjs/operators/error_handling/retrywhen.md

 # retryWhen
 ####signature: `retryWhen(receives: (errors: Observable) => Observable, the: scheduler): Observable`

-## Use this when you need to retry an observable sequence on error based on some custom logic.
+## Use this when you need to retry an observable sequence on error based on custom criteria.

 ### Examples